go-aah/docs/auth-schemes/form.md

     # Default value is `/login.html?error=true`.
     #login_failure = "/login.html?error=true"

-    # By default aah redirects user to requested page after success authentication
+    # By default, aah redirects the user to the requested page after successful
-    # otherwise sends user to this URL.
+    # authentication; otherwise, aah sends the user to this URL.
     #
     # Default value is `/`.
     #default_target = "/"

-    # Always redirect to `default_target` URL, regardless of the requested page/URL.
+    # Always redirects to `default_target` URL regardless of the requested page/URL.
     #
     # Default value is `false`.
     #always_to_default = false